Background pattern

 Consult your doctor before using this medication if you are pregnant, plan to become pregnant, or think you may be pregnant.

-Driving and using machines
+Driving and Using Machines

 Due to the risk of drowsiness during the day, do not drive or use machines, especially at the beginning of treatment.

-Important information about some of the components of Nemactil
+Important Information about Some of the Components of Nemactil

-Nemactil contains gluten
+Nemactil contains Gluten

 This medication contains very low levels of gluten (from wheat starch), and it is very unlikely to cause problems if you have celiac disease.

-Other medications and Nemactil
+Other Medications and Nemactil

-Like other medications used to treat psychosis, if Nemactil is administered together with levodopa (medication used to treat Parkinson's disease), the effect of these medications may be canceled out.If you have Parkinson's disease, your doctor will prescribe the lowest possible dose of both medications.
-If you experience movement disorders, your doctor will not prescribe levodopa or will substitute it with another medication.
+Like other medications used in the treatment of psychoses, if Nemactil and levodopa (medication used for the treatment of Parkinson's disease) are administered together, the effect of these medications may be canceled.
+If you have Parkinson's disease, your doctor should prescribe the lowest possible dose of both medications.
+In case of movement disorders, your doctor will not prescribe levodopa or will replace it with another medication.

-The combined administration with antacids (salts, oxides, and hydroxides of aluminum, magnesium, and calcium) produces a decrease in the absorption of Nemactil.
+The concomitant administration with antacids (salts, oxides, and hydroxides of aluminum, magnesium, and calcium) produces a decrease in the absorption of Nemactil.
 Therefore, it is recommended to take them at least two hours apart.

 You should inform your doctor if you are taking any of the following medications: